akinwilson/kmlflow/README.md

 pip install -r requirements.txt
 ```

-Deploy the application to a simulated multi-node k8s cluster by then running
+Deploy a simulated multi-node k8s cluster alongside the platform services by running

 **WARNING**: if you have installed the `aws` cli tool, the deployment script `./app/deploy.sh` will alter your aws credentials to dummy variables used with MinIO.